 For the purpose of calculating diluted earnings per share, the net profit and loss for the period attributable to equity shareholders of the Parent and the weighted average number of shares outstanding during the period are adjusted for the effects of all dilutive potential equity shares.
-The weighted average number of shares takes into account the weighted average effect of changes in treasury share transactions and CCPS during the year
+The weighted average number of shares takes into account the weighted average effect of changes in treasury share transactions.